thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 ` db/migrate/20130131205432_create_open_submittables.rb@e4809cd4

 Our strategies currently accept the question as a parameter to `initialize` and assign it as an instance variable.
-In an `ActiveRecord::Base` subclass, we don't control `initialize`, so let's change `question` from an instance variable to an association and pass a hash:
+In an `ApplicationRecord` subclass, we don't control `initialize`, so let's change `question` from an instance variable to an association and pass a hash: